Chris Rock and Lake Bell Spotted Together on Multiple Outings In L.A.

-Chris Rock and Lake Bell Spotted Together on Multiple Outings In Los Angeles
+Chris Rock and Lake Bell Spotted Out Together on Multiple Outings In Los Angeles

+For the outing, Rock wore a white shirt with white pants and brown shoes, while Bell sported a black cropped top and black jeans.
+An eyewitness also tells ET that the two were seen holding hands.

-On Sunday, the pair were spotted out together again.
-In a photo obtained by TMZ, Rock and Bell had a casual brunch at Coast in Santa Monica, and both looked relaxed during the meal.
+A few days later, the pair was spotted out together again.
+In a photo obtained by TMZ, Rock and Bell had a casual brunch at Coast in Santa Monica on Sunday, and both looked relaxed during the meal.

 This weekend’s outings come after Rock and Bell were spotted in St. Louis, Missouri, watching a Cardinals baseball game from the box seats on June 13.